nayrnet/domoticz-htc/README.md

 #### TO-DO:
 * Volume Slider in Domoticz
-* Add support for ZONE2/ZONE3/ZONE4
+* Add support for ZONE3/ZONE4
+* Release

 ### Pioneer Setup Prefrences:
 * 055SUC  - Set Power ON Level to 055